 The major difference between Neroton and its neighbor district to the north was the attitude of the people.
 Lordan was a poor sector of the archopolis, yes, but it was a sector of the working poor.
 Lordanites worked long hours for low pay, and when bad times came their solution was to work harder.
 The people of Neroton, on the other had, sought easy answers.
 Petty crime and organized gangs were both rife in Neroton, and there was a thriving black market.
 Dozens of under-the-table deals were negotiated at bars and restaurants in the district; it was a perfect site for a hunter like Melora to make her base of operations at, with its easy access to underworld contacts but a higher safety level than out-and-out slums like Rendak.

 893 Fenton Avenue was within easy walking distance of the park, and Tyler moved swiftly through the dingy streets, refamiliarizing himself with the environment.
 More than once, hard-eyed passerby sized him up, asking themselves if this was a potential victim, but wisely stayed away.
 The building was typical of its type, a solid, plain, six-story block, a stone facade over a steel framework.
 There didn't appear to be any watchers, so if it was under surveillance those doing it were competent.
-Tyler really hadn't expected any, though; if Melora feared danger at this address she wouldn't have told Tyler to meet here there.
+Tyler really hadn't expected any, though; if Melora feared danger at this address she wouldn't have told Tyler to meet her there.
 Nonetheless, the back of his neck tingled as he walked up to the door.

 The security wasn't elaborate, just a simple buzzer plus visiphone system for getting past the building's front door.
 Tyler thumbed the button for apartment 17 and waited for Melora's face to appear on the visiphone screen, her voice over the intercom.
 His heart was in his throat; old feelings damped down for years threatened to overwhelm him.